 Genre: High fantasy

 Calligraphy Guild is my passion project.
 From the characters, to their relationships, to the world, to just… all the little details, I love this story.
 The concept originated from my own idealized “what if?” scenario: What if writing was consistently a group activity?
 What if there was a physical place for a group of writers to come together to support each other and build relationships with one another and write together and learn the craft as a group?
 Combine that with a dream about magic ink and… boom!
 Calligraphy Guild was born.

 Dragon ink gives calligraphers the power to set history in stone—or to change it.

 Lai Duyên’s dreams are realized when she’s admitted into the ranks of the calligraphers, authors considered trustworthy enough to defend time from those who would change it.
 She’s thrilled at the opportunity to record her country’s history, and to work with the other calligraphers in her village.

 But when Duyên’s guild is set upon by ancient dragons demanding a time-changer be destroyed, her world is flipped upside down.
 Her guildmates turn on each other, suspicion coloring their every move.
 To make matters worse, she’s begun hearing the dragons in her head and finds them impossible to block out: a condition that rendered her grandmother insane.

 With the calligraphy guild in turmoil and Duyên’s ever-present fear of madness clouding her vision, will the group be able to discover which of their guildmates has altered time before the dragons pass judgment on them all?

 I love the characters of Calligraphy Guild, and I’m so excited to share them with readers!
-While I can’t do that just yet, here are some brief snapshots of the eight calligraphy guild members.
+Here are some brief snapshots of the eight calligraphy guild members.
 (All images found on Pinterest.)

 Lai Duyên – Primary protagonist